Philip Bobbitt: Other activities

 Since 1990, Bobbitt has endowed the Rebekah Johnson Bobbitt National Prize for Poetry, awarded biennially by the Library of Congress.
 It is the only prize given by the nation for poetry.

 He is a Fellow of the American Academy of Arts and Sciences, and a former trustee of Princeton University.
 In 2004 Prospect Magazine named him One of Britain's Top 100 Public Intellectuals.
 He occasionally writes essays, typically on foreign policy, published in The New York Times, and The Guardian.
 He has served on the boards of the Institute for Religious Studies; the Barbara Jordan Freedom Foundation, the Rothko Interfaith Chapel, the Executive Council of the American Society of International Law, and the Editorial Board of Biosecurity and Bioterrorism.
 He is a member of the Executive Committee of The Pilgrims.

 In 2021 Bobbitt was made an honorary Knight Commander of the Order of the British Empire (KBE).

-Writings
+The appointment was made substantive on 11 June 2024.

+In 2021, he became the chair of the American Friends of St James's Church, Piccadilly; in 2023 he was selected as president.

+In late 2024, he was elected President of the Pilgrims Society of the United States.